eversC/terraform_planner/README.md

 to more than the `POST_COMMIT_WAIT_MINS` value.
 Otherwise, every time a commit is made to the git repo, the missing data alert will be fired.

+* Ensure the time window in the Datadog monitor alert condition is less than the frequency of the `terraform_planner` run.
+This is to prevent the metric being included in two adjacent time chunks (meaning you would get a count of 2 if a status of 1 was outputted in subsequent runs).

 * Contributions are very welcome (please branch or fork and raise PR).